-Irvine Wines in the Eden Valley are the only Australian grower and producers using this variety.
-They planted a small amount in the mid 1980s which they originally used in a blend with chardonnay, but in the 1990s they decided to make a straight Petit Meslier.
-The result was a crisp sparkling wine with with a bouquet of green apples.
-They have continued making a small commercial amount under the name Meslier Brut that sells out every year.
+Irvine Wines in the Eden Valley were the only Australian grower and producers using this variety.
+Jim Irvine planted a small amount of Petit Meslier in the mid 1980s.
+He originally used it in a blend with Chardonnay, but in the 1990s He decided to make a straight Petit Meslier.
+The result was a crisp sparkling wine with a bouquet of green apples.

 In the current environment of varietal exploration maybe someone else will try their hand with Petit Meslier.